 Loneliness.
 Fear.
 Isolation.
 The pandemic has wreaked havoc on all of us in one way or another, but for senior loved ones especially, the seclusion required to ensure safety from COVID-19 has had adverse effects on physical, mental and emotional wellbeing.
-At Abby Senior Care, our home care services in Denver and surrounding areas can help reduce senior loneliness and isolation and support seniors as they seek to retain the social connections that are so crucial to their health and wellbeing.
+At Abby Senior Care, our home care for seniors in Denver can help reduce senior loneliness and isolation and support seniors as they seek to retain the social connections that are so crucial to their health and wellbeing.

 - Safe socialization.
 While we have become familiar with the phrase “social distancing,” it’s not the socialization itself we must distance ourselves from, of course, but only the physical proximity to others.
 Staying socially connected through the pandemic might not look exactly like we’d like without physical touch, but there are various ways an in-home caregiver can help encourage older adults to still be close to those they love.
 Whether a senior prefers old-fashioned phone calls and letter writing, or is open to making use of social media or technology for virtual face-to-face conversations, we can help seniors get in touch with others often.

 - Maximizing time with trusted companions.
 For older adults who live alone, spending quality time with an in-home caregiver can help tremendously with alleviating feelings of isolation.
 We take time to play board games, bake, have conversations, do arts and crafts together, perhaps even take an online course together to learn a new language or another skill.